grant-olson/grant-olson.github.io/_drafts/magloop.md

 ## Design Goals and Decisions

-### Absurdly Large Capacitor!
+### It All Begins With an Absurdly Large Capacitor!

-As you read up on designs, one thing that quickly becomes apparent is that you need a variable capacitor that can handle very high voltages if you want to operate at higher than QRP levels.
-I'm still only operating at 100 watts.
-The answer to this is to get a vacuum-sealed variable capacitor.
-One good affordable source is Soviet-Era Russian Surplus equipment on eBay.
-While looking around, I decided to go big or go home!
-I ordered a 10-500 pF capacitor that was rated at 10,000 volts.
+As I read up on literature and ran through online magloop calculators, a recurring theme is that a magloop can generate extremely high voltages, 3000-5000 volts and more!
+A standard air variable capacitor, where you rotate two sets of metal plates, can't handle those voltages with even moderate power.
+This isn't just a case of the literature being overly conservative.
+A previous magloop I build with such a capacitor would generate blue electric arcs when my transmitter hit even 15 to 20 watts.

+I'm only plan to run 100 watts, but needed a capacitor that could handle more power.
+I needed a vaccum-sealed capacitor which removes the easy path for high voltage electric arcs between plates.
+The best way to get one that can do this and is affordable to the hobbiest is to order old Soviet-Era surplus vaccum variable capactiors off of eBay.

+As I browsed the various listings from sellers in Ukraine and the Russian Federation, I kept upselling myself. *Only $10 more to handle 10,000 volts!
+Sold!* *Only another $20 for another 100 picoFarads!
+Done!* And before I knew it I had purchased the biggest monstrosity of a variable capacitor that the finest minds in Soviet engineering could
+produce: A 10-510 picoFarad capacitor with a 10,000 kV rating.
 I didn't realize how big I had gone until the thing arrived.
-It was huge! *Get Dimensions* and weight in at something like 6 pounds!
-Many loop designers say the antenna works better if the capacitor is on the top of the loop.
-This simply wasn't going to happen with a capacitor this big and heavy.
-I also had dreams of a loop that I could easily mount on a mast to get some height off of the ground.
-That wasn't an option either given the size of this beast!

-My design was altered to put the capacitor in a big plastic box that would act as a base for the antenna.
-It can go on a table or stand, but needs some sort of stand to get distance from the ground.
+It was huge!
+10 inches long, five inches wide each way, and weight in the range of 6 pounds!

+This forced me to change my initial design.
+Most loop builders indicate that they've gotten better results with the capacitor at the top of the loop and the driven element at the bottom.
+That was out based on the weight.
+And I originally hoped to get some height off the ground with a simple mast or tripod.
+Things would also be too top heavy for that.

+I decided to turn the size of the capacitor from a weakness to a strength.
+Instead of attaching to a mast, I would create a base unit that could stand on its own.
+The weight of the capacitor itself would help stabilize the antenna.
+The base could then be placed on a picnic table, the roof of a car, or even an upside down bucket for actual usage.

 ### Portable